-The purpose of YWCA Charleston’s Racial Justice Program is to help people understand the causes and impact of racism in hopes to create more positive outcomes for communities of color and to strengthen our community.
+The purpose of YWCA Charleston’s Racial Equity & Inclusion Program is to help people understand the causes and impact of racism in hopes to create more positive outcomes for communities of color and to strengthen our community.
 We do this through programming ranging from Implicit Bias Trainings to our Annual Race to End Racism.
 This list shares what YOU can do to help eliminate racism and stand up for communities of color.

 1. Learn the Vocabulary

 To fully address racism, we must understand that it’s not just personal instances of meanness towards people of color.

 Racism can be put on three levels: individual, institutional, or structural.